AuthorCarpentry/DT2018/03-modifying-appearance.md

 ----------------------------------------------------
 ## Document Sections

-We have lots of sections in our document; it would be nice if these were listed in a table of contents and numbered so we could easily refer to a specific section.
-We don't want to have to manually update the table of contents or renumber everything when we move sections around; we want `knitr` to do as much as possible automagically.
+We have several sections in our document; it would be nice if these were listed in a table of contents and numbered so we could easily refer to a specific section.
+We don't want to have to manually update the table of contents or renumber everything when we move sections around; we want knitr to do as much as possible auto-magically.

 In order to customize the appearance of our document, we need to pass information to knitr about what we want.
 We use the YAML header, where we